 STREET PHOTOGRAPHY IN BURMA

-Not only is Yangon probably the friendliest major city in the world, but it’s also one of the great unsung locations for one of kind, striking street photography.
-While the city is undergoing a building transformation with new hotels and shopping centers going up, (along with numerous British colonial buildings being restored to their former glory), Yangon is still largely a decaying masterpiece for the street photographer, providing a rich tapestry of backgrounds and anachronistic settings.
+Not only is Yangon probably the friendliest major city in the world, (excluding the military, which is getting less visible now with time), but it’s also one of the great unsung locations for one of kind, striking street photography.
+While the city was undergoing a building transformation with new hotels and shopping centers going up, (along with numerous British colonial buildings being restored to their former glory), Yangon is still largely a decaying masterpiece for the street photographer, providing a rich tapestry of backgrounds and anachronistic settings.
 Within the settings are of course the diverse and welcoming people going about their daily lives.

 Any town or village in Burma is great for street photography.
 It’s like stepping back in time and being able to photograph as if it were 100 years ago, with some modern exceptions.
 It’s all up to the frames you choose.
 Mandalay is burgeoning with street opportunities, and is second only to Yangon in that regard.
 Just walk the streets anywhere and you will see.
 But when you do, if you are sure to be open and engage, things will open for you in response.
 With some exceptions, it’s not a place to blend or hide and be unnoticed like a New York or San Franciso, and it’s impossible anyway!
 The people of Myanmar are remarkably warm and welcoming.

 The new and modern capital city of Naypyidaw, with its massive buildings and wide boulevards, can provide a great contrast the streets of Yangon and Mandalay, as part of a photo essay.
+We have not taken a Burma photo tour group there as of yet.
 To give you some idea, see Nic Dunlop for his series of fantastic images made there a few years ago.